google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/index.md

 ### Use timeouts to handle intermittent connectivity

 In the past, [hacky methods using XHR](http://stackoverflow.com/questions/189430/detect-that-the-internet-connection-is-offline) have been used to test for intermittent connectivity, but service worker enables more reliable methods to set network timeouts.
-Jeff Posnick explains how to achieve this using [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) timeouts in his talk [Instant Loading with Service Workers](https://youtu.be/jCKZDTtUA2A?t=19m58s):

-    toolbox.router.get(
+This can be achieved using [Workbox](/web/tools/workbox/) with only a few lines of code:

+    workboxSW.router.registerRoute(
       '/path/to/image',
-      toolbox.networkFirst,
-      {networkTimeoutSeconds: 3}
+      workboxSW.strategies.networkFirst({networkTimeoutSeconds: 3})
     );

+You can learn more about Workbox in Jeff Posnick's Chrome Dev Summit talk, [Workbox: Flexible PWA Libraries](https://www.youtube.com/watch?v=DtuJ55tmjps).

-A [timeout option](https://github.com/whatwg/fetch/issues/20) is also planned for the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch), and the [Streams API](https://www.w3.org/TR/streams-api/) should help by optimizing content delivery and avoiding monolithic requests.
+[Timeout functionality](/web/updates/2017/09/abortable-fetch) is also being developed for the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch), and the [Streams API](https://www.w3.org/TR/streams-api/) should help by optimizing content delivery and avoiding monolithic requests.
 Jake Archibald gives more details about tackling lie-fi in [Supercharging page load](https://youtu.be/d5_6yHixpsQ?t=6m42s).